Palmdale man convicted of torture-murder of girlfriend’s 8-year-old son

 “Believe it, because it happened.
 This was intentional murder by torture,” he told the jury.
 “Do not go back in the jury room and make excuses for the defendant … this had nothing to do with drugs … this had nothing to do with mental health issues.”

-Hatami said in the months leading up to the boy’s death, he was “being starved and punched and kicked and abused and beaten … he was belittled, bullied and called gay.
+Hatami — who is handling the case with colleague Scott Yang — said in the months leading up to the boy’s death, Gabriel was “being starved and punched and kicked and abused and beaten … he was belittled, bullied and called gay.
 His teeth were knocked out.
-He was tied up every night in a box … Gabriel was dying.”
+He was tied up every night in a box. … Gabriel was dying.”

 The prosecutor painted a picture of Aguirre sleeping in a comfortable bed night after night while, in the same room, Gabriel was bound and gagged inside a small cabinet with a “sock in his mouth, a shoelace (tying) up his hands, a bandanna over his face” and his ankles handcuffed.

 “To force a child to eat cat litter and cat feces, more than once, how does somebody do that?”
-Hatami asked, referring to testimony by Gabriel’s big brother.
+Hatami asked, referring to testimony by Gabriel’s older brother.

 He alleged that the 6-foot-2, 270-pound defendant punched and kicked Gabriel hard enough to dent the walls of the family’s apartment and leave the boy unconscious, then — with help from the boy’s mother — hid some of the child’s bloody clothing and moved a picture to cover up one of the biggest indentations before calling 911.

-Note: Editor’s note: An earlier version of this story was updated to include quotes from outside the court and more details.